-Maggi is a dark, strong, concentrated seasoning sauce, that is produced commercially and sold in bottles, or dried in cube form.
+Maggi seasoning sauce is a dark, strong, concentrated seasoning sauce produced commercially and sold in bottles.

 Maggi is sold in a dark brown bottle with a yellow label.
 The colour of the bottle cap changes from country to country: a red cap is used in Switzerland, Germany, Canada and France; a yellow cap is used in China and the Netherlands.
 Most Americans see the yellow cap.